 The newborn twins were administered too much Heparin in November 2007.
 They recovered, and the Quaids settled with the hospital for $750,000 in December.

-Here are my earlier posts about the incident:
+Here are other posts about the incident.

 I hope there's some good discussion on the show about systemic errors and the need for prevention.
 How can we prevent this same error from occurring again at other hospitals with other babies?
 Don't forget the same error occurred, with fatal effects, in Indianapolis a year earlier:

-I’ll write more after watching the show this week.
+I'll write more after watching the show this week.
+I did.